| Title: | Multivariate Ordinal Regression Models |

 A data frame with 11320 rows and 9 variables

 normal distribution.
-Additionally, each firm is randomly assigned to a business sector (sector X
+Additionally, each firm is randomly assigned to a business sector (sector X, Y or Z), captured by the covariate X6.
+Furthermore, we simulate

 multivariate normally distributed errors.
 For a given set of parameters we obtain the three rating variables for